benders5e/benders5e/monk.md

 You can have only one creature under the effect of this feature at a time.
 You can choose to end the vibrations harmlessly without using an action.

-### Way of the Chi
+### Way of Chi
-Monks of the Way of the Chi possess a deep understanding of the flow of chi in the body and learn to interfere with it in their enemies.
+Monks of the Way of Chi possess a deep understanding of the flow of chi in the body and learn to interfere with it in their enemies.
 They learn to identify pressure points and techniques to block chi in their targets, dealing light but deadly strikes, weakening their opponents, and even causing them to temporarily lose their bending.

 #### Precise Strike
 Starting when you choose this tradition at 3rd level, you learn to use your knowledge of pressure points to augment your attacks by attacking a target's weak points.
 Whenever you make an unarmed strike, you can spend 1 chi point to attack the target's exposed weak point(s).
 On a hit, you deal the attack's full damage and the target is placed under the effects of the *Bane* spell, subtracting your martial arts die (instead of a 1d4) from its attack rolls for the next minute.

-#### ?
+#### Pressure Points
 *[Adapted from [Way of the Ki Blocker subclass](https://dandwiki.com/wiki/Way_of_the_Ki_Blocker_(5e_Subclass\))]*
 At 6th level, you learn to use pressure points to disrupt the flow of chi and, consequently, certain bodily functions.
 Whenever you make an unarmed strike, you can spend 1 chi point to cause one of the following effects:

 <!--If the part of the body you target does not exist on a certain creature or cannot be reached, the attempt fails.-->

-<div class='pageNumber auto'></div>
-<div class='footnote'>PART 2 | CLASSES</div>

-\page

 ***
 **Head:** On a hit, the creature must make a Constitution saving throw or be stunned until the end of their next turn.